AleksandarDzudzevic/Project_unit_4/README.md

 ### Why HTML?
 HTML is the standard markup language used to create web pages and it provides the structure and content of a website[^7].
 Compared to other alternatives such as Flash, HTML is more widely supported, making it a better choice for cross-platform compatibility[^8].
 Additionally, HTML is more search engine friendly than other technologies such as JavaScript, which can lead to better search engine rankings[^9].

+## Design Statement
+I will design a new creative social network that will allow users to share their reviews of the small local places.
+The development will be done using the software Flask framework in Python, CSS and HTML.
+It will take around 5 weeks to develop and will be evaluated according to the success criteria stated below by the client.

 ## Success Criteria
 1. The social network website will provide a login and registration system.